HomerReid/scuff-em/doc/docs/applications/scuff-neq/scuff-neq.md

 [[scuff-cas3d]] writes a [`.log` file][LogFiles] that you can monitor to keep track of your calculation's progress.

-### Output files for spatially-integrated PFTs: The `.SIFlux`, `.SIIntegrand`, and `.NEQPFT` files
+### Output files for spatially-integrated PFTs: The `.SIFlux` file

-If you requested the computation of any spatially-integrated PFTs (by setting command-line options such as `--PAbs` or `--YForce`), you will get back files reporting various contributions to these quantities.
+If you requested the computation of any spatially-integrated PFTs (by setting command-line options such as `--PAbs` or `--YForce`), you will get back a file with extension `.SIFlux` (for "fpatially-integrated flux") reporting values of the *generalized fluxes *$\Phi(\omega)$ at each frequency you requested.
+Generalized fluxes represent frequency-resolved contributions to thermally-averaged rates of energy and momentum transfer; as noted, above, they are multiplied by Bose-Einstein factors and integrated over frequency to yield full thermally and temporally-averaged data.

 To understand what is written to these files, let $Q_d$ be the spatially-integrated PFT on a destination body $d$, and write the FSC decomposition of the thermal average